GajanSoorian/handrolled-docker-container/README.md

 # handrolled-docker-container

+Using Linux namespaces to build our own isolated "continaer".
 Inspired by "Building a container from scratch in Go" by Liz Rice

 SysProcAttr flasgs explaination: